owlbarn/owl/CONTRIBUTING.md

 # How to Contribute

-Owl is a large open source project, to guarantee quality of the software and sustainable development, we enforce the following rules in day-to-day research, development, and project mangement.
+Owl is a large open source project, to guarantee quality of the software and sustainable development, we enforce the following rules in day-to-day research, development, and project management.

 Besides coding, there are many other ways you can contribute.
 Bug reporting, typo fix, asking/answering questions, and improvement of existing documents are all well welcome.